Princess Elizabeth Land

 Princess Elizabeth Land is the sector of Antarctica between longitude 73° east and Cape Penck (at 87°43' east).
-The sector is claimed by Australia as part of the Australian Antarctic Territory, although this claim is not widely recognized.
+The sector is claimed by Australia as part of the Australian Antarctic Territory, although this claim is not widely recognised.

 Geography

 Princess Elizabeth Land is located between 64°56'S and 90°00'S and between 73°35' E and 87°43'E. It is divided into two sectors: